Back to blog

 Site audit: a bolt-on module, not a dedicated platform

-Ahrefs Site Audit is a competent basic crawler, but it is a module within an all-in-one platform — not a purpose-built auditing tool.
+Ahrefs Site Audit is a competent basic crawler, but it is a module within an all-in-one platform, not a purpose-built auditing tool.
 According to a Style Factory Productions review, key limitations include:

-• Credit-based crawling: Crawl credits are shared across all projects — a single large-site audit can consume an entire month's budget
+• Credit-based crawling: Crawl credits are shared across all projects.
+A single large-site audit can consume an entire month's budget

 • No custom extraction: Unlike Screaming Frog (regex, XPath, CSS selectors), Ahrefs provides no custom data extraction